cs-soc-tudublin/BitHunt-Old/README.md

 6. Navigate to '[URL]:5173/admin' and log in with the password you set in the `.env` file.

-7. Click 'Initialise Database'.
+7. Ensure the toast at the top of the page says 'Database Repaired!'

-8. You're done!
-You can now create your own treasure hunt.
+8. You're good to go!

 ## Documentation
 The documentation for BitHunt can be found in the [docs]('docs') directory.